 Safeguarding the Museum and collections

-Over the course of the next several years, a range of physical improvements will be made to the Museum’s aging campus.
-These include building envelope repairs and restorations, plus mechanical, electrical, IT, environmental controls, and fire protection system upgrades—all of which are included in WAM’s Strategic Plan 2022-2026.
+Over the course of the next several years, a range of physical improvements will be made to the Museum’s historic campus.
+These include envelope repairs and restorations, plus mechanical, electrical, IT, environmental controls, and fire protection system upgrades—all of which are included in WAM’s Strategic Plan 2022-2027.

 The planned infrastructure upgrade projects include the following: